 Dr Marcello Bertotti

-Marcello is a Reader in Community Health.
-He applies insights from human geography, sociology and economics to the study of health and health inequalities, integrated care, social prescribing including the development of asset-based approaches to health and well-being.
+Marcello is a Professor in Community Health.
+He applies insights from human geography, sociology and economics to the study of health and health inequalities, integrated care, social prescribing, including the development of asset-based approaches to health and well-being.

 Qualifications